openpnp/openpnp/User-Manual.md

 # Recommended Workflow

 Before OpenPnP can be used to assemble parts onto PCBs, there are several items that must be setup.
-The recommended workflow for doing so is as follows:
+The recommended workflow is as follows:
 1. For any new board designs, create new definitions for them on the [Boards](#boards) tab.
 2. If the board PCBs have been fabricated as a panel, create a new definition for the panel on the [Panels](#panels) tab.
-3. Setup the job definition on the Job tab.
+3. Setup the job definition on the [Job](#job-definition) tab.
 4. Setup parts and packages on the [Parts](#parts) and [Packages](#packages) tabs.
 5. Setup feeders on the [Feeders](#feeders) tab.
 6. Run the job.

+While the above order of steps is recommended for those first starting out with OpenPnP, those with more experience will probably find a different workflow that works best for them.
+Some people prefer to import all their parts up front and then setup the job definition, and others will just import an existing job definition and touch up what is needed.

 ## Boards

-Board definitions are the "blueprints" or assembly instructions that tell OpenPnP how to assemble parts onto a PCB.
+Board definitions are the "blueprints" or assembly instructions that tell OpenPnP how to assemble parts onto a physical PCB.
 Board definitions are stored in files with the extension `.board.xml`.
 A board definition contains a list of placements.
 Each placement tells OpenPnP which part to pick, on which side of the PCB, and at what coordinates and rotation to place the part.

 Board files are independent from any user or machine.
 You can share board files for a given PCB design and use the file to assemble it on another machine.

-You will typically create a new board definition on the Boards tab and [import placement data from your CAD software](https://github.com/openpnp/openpnp/wiki/Importing-Centroid-Data) such as Eagle or KiCAD.
-Once you've created a board definition for a design, there's no need to change it unless the design changes.
+New board definitions are typically created on the Boards tab and [placement data is imported from your CAD software](https://github.com/openpnp/openpnp/wiki/Importing-Centroid-Data) such as Eagle or KiCAD.
+Once a board definition has been created for a design, there's no need to change it unless the design changes.

 <img width="871" alt="boardsTab" src="https://user-images.githubusercontent.com/50550971/219440431-e4400002-c769-4c60-9321-21c9c82ff95a.png">

 At the top of the Boards tab is a list of board definitions currently loaded into OpenPnP (they are not all necessarily part of the currently loaded job).
 You can create a new board definition or add an existing board definition to OpenPnP by clicking the <img src="https://rawgit.com/openpnp/openpnp/develop/src/main/resources/icons/general-add.svg" width="16" height="16"> button just above the list.
 You can remove one or more board definitions by selecting them in the list and clicking the <img src="https://rawgit.com/openpnp/openpnp/develop/src/main/resources/icons/general-remove.svg" width="16" height="16"> button.
 Removing a board definition from the list is only allowed if it is not in use by the current job or by any of the panel definitions currently loaded into OpenPnP.
 Clicking the
 <img src="https://user-images.githubusercontent.com/50550971/219974461-343ef570-4333-4623-ad08-bc2e0c4071c8.svg" width="16" height="16">